gopheracademy/gopheracademy-web/content/advent-2015/goaUntanglingMicroservices.md

 ### Error Handling

 In goa request handlers can return errors (instances of `error`).
-When they do goa checks whether the controller has a error handler and if it does invokes it.
+When they do goa checks whether the controller has an error handler and if it does invokes it.
 If the controller does not have a error handler then goa invokes the service-wide error handler.